BSL

 Table of Content

 Easy, right?
-Sometimes people who have no idea how sign language works are afraid to learn it as they think it’s too complex.
-In fact, it’s just like any other language.
-Signing isn’t adding any extra layer of complexity here.
+Sometimes, people who have no idea how sign language works are afraid to learn it as they think it’s too complex.
+It’s just like any other language.

-The only thing you have to keep in mind is the person you’re signing to is seeing your gestures clearly.
-Say, instead of pointing towards your mom, you pointed towards your dog.
+The only thing you have to keep in mind is the person you’re signing to is seeing your gestures.
+Say, instead of pointing toward your mom, you pointed toward your dog.
 She will probably tell you to ask your dog to make those lovely pancakes next time!
 Or maybe she’ll think the dog is taking sign language classes from you!

 Who knows!